-- o Colorado Master Gardener GardenNotes are available online at www.cmg.colostate.edu. - o Colorado Master Gardener training is made possible, in part, by a grant from the Colorado Garden Show, Inc. - o Colorado State University, U.S. Department of Agriculture and Colorado counties cooperating. - Extension programs are available to all without discrimination. - No endorsement of products mentioned is intended nor is criticism implied of products not mentioned. - Copyright Colorado State University Extension.
+- Colorado Master Gardener GardenNotes are available online at https://cmg.extension.colostate.edu/. - No endorsement is intended of products mentioned, nor is criticism implied of products not mentioned. - Copyright Colorado State University Extension.
 All Rights Reserved.
-CMG GardenNotes may be reproduced, without change or additions, for nonprofit educational use with attribution.
+CMG GardenNotes may be reproduced, without change or additions, for nonprofit educational use with attribution. - Colorado State University, U.S. Department of Agriculture, and cooperating Colorado counties.